V-Sekai/manuals/71 Decisions/71.24 Proposal 24/20240616-request-for-quad-mesh-dataset.md

 The task at hand is to create a triangle mesh to quad mesh dataset that's suitable for machine learning training.
 The meshes should be converted from triangles to quads, have captions, contain a maximum of 1k quads, and include at least 100 objects.

-Note that triangulation a quad mesh is not the same task.
+Note that triangulating a quad mesh is not the same task.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams